 My training philosophy

 I am big on safety and knowing your limitations and then building from there.
-I have had former trainers ask me to perform exercises that were not for the faint of heart and I did injure myself, so I am big on form, function and reaching your goals set by you.
+I have had former trainers ask me to perform exercises that were not for the faint of heart and I did injure myself, so I am big on alignment, strength & function, and reaching your goals set by you.

 Areas of Expertise